sandraschi/fastsearch-mcp/docs/SUPPORT.md

 A: FastSearch MCP requires:

 - Windows 10/11 (64-bit)
-- Python 3.8 or later
+- Python 3.10 or later
-- Rust toolchain (for service compilation)
+- Visual Studio 2022 Build Tools (for compiling the C++ service)

 **Q: How do I install the latest version?**